thiagomarquessp/mash_automation/README.md

 - robotframework-seleniumlibrary	3.3.1
 - selenium	3.141.0

-# Steps how to run:
+# Steps how to run test
+Follow below instructions to setup virtual environment and run test.

 ## First time setup of virtualenv
 ~~~~